-Material contingent liabilities are included in the EBS at fair value on a probability weighted cash flow basis.
-This method recognises the expected present value of future cash flows required to settle the contingent liability over the lifetime, using the basic risk-free interest rate term structure.
+Material contingent liabilities are included in the EBS at fair value on a best estimate cashflow basis.
+This method recognises the expected present value of future cashflows required to settle the contingent liability over the lifetime, using the basic risk-free interest rate term structure.